fraolm/Image_processing/README.md

-Hello, My name is Fraol Dechasa i am a Computer Science and Data Science student at Augustana University.
+Hello, my name is Fraol Dechasa i am a Computer Science and Data Science student at Augustana University.